5 ISA Ideas To Invest £100 PM

 Investing £100 pm In A Stocks & Shares ISA

-1. Invest your full ISA allowance in a stocks and shares ISA.
+Invest your full allowance

-Top 10 things to consider when choosing a stocks and shares ISA
+Top 10 things to consider when choosing a stocks and shares ISA:

 1. You should be prepared to invest for the medium to long term with a stocks and shares ISA – for example, for five years or more.